joshuaseymour/joshuaseymour/README.md

 ---

 ## Avolve: The Supercivilization Journey

+Avolve DAO is for **Superachievers**—regen-minded founders, entrepreneurs, and builders who want to co-create a positive-sum society from day one.

+Avolve pioneers with emerging web3/blockchain technology, including [Psibase](https://psibase.io/).

 Avolve is designed to help individuals, collectives, and the entire ecosystem transform from Degen (zero-sum) to Regen (positive-sum), unlocking greater health, wealth, and peace for all.
 The journey is structured as: